gbxyz/draft-ietf-regext-rdap-referrals/README.md

 # Efficient RDAP Referrals

-This document describes how RDAP servers can provide HTTP `Link` header fields in RDAP responses to allow RDAP clients to efficiently determine the URL of related RDAP records for a resource.
+This document describes an RDAP extension that allows RDAP clients to request to be referred to a related RDAP record for a resource.

 ## Generating the draft